 Qn: When and how do I apply for hostel?

 Instructions on how and when to apply for housing will be included in the Acceptance Letters students receive during the regular semester.
-Students can also check if they have been offered on-campus housing via the Online NG Application System.
+Students can also check if they have been offered on-campus housing via the NUS Online Application Portal.

 Please note that placement into on-campus housing is not guaranteed.
 Due to the limited number of rooms available on campus, some students may receive Acceptance Letters advising them to search for private accommodation.
 Private housing options are available at the Office of Student Affairs website.